SystemFw/blog/content/staging/programs-as-values-draft.md

 You might have noticed that we wrote console from scratch, rather than attempting to compose Out and In.
 There are techniques to achieve such a modular composition of effects, but they are out of scope for now.

 talk about Console[Unit]
 talk about andThen, just adding the type param

+show how andthen and map are differnet with print.
+Make point about laws as _understanding aid_.

 Console algebra, program 0
 read, convert to uppercase